-- AMF or NSSF may have previously subscribed to slice load level and/or Observed Service Experience and/or Dispersion Analytics related network data analytics for a Network Slice from NWDAF.
+- AMF or NSSF may have previously subscribed to slice load level and/or Observed Service Experience and/or Dispersion Analytics related network data analytics for a Network Slice from NWDAF, optionally for an Area of Interest composed of one or several TAIs.
 If AMF subscribes to analytics, AMF may determine that it cannot serve the UE based on received analytics (see (A) below).
-If AMF subscribes to Network Slice restriction notification service from NSSF, it may determine that it cannot serve the UE after the restriction notification is received (see (A) below).
+If AMF subscribes to Network Slice restriction notification service from NSSF using the Nnssf_NSRestriction_Subscribe service and optionally indicating its list of supported TAIs, it may determine that it cannot serve the UE after the restriction notification is received (see (A) below).
 If AMF does not subscribe to Network Slice restriction notification service from NSSF, NSSF may take the analytics information into account when AMF queries NSSF (see (B) below).NOTE 3: The configuration in the AMF depends on the operator's policy.